emilyfoxmusic/canon-creator/diary-of-a-canon.md

 #### Date: January 26th 2016
 I FINALLY FIXED THE STUPID BUG!
 Turns out it was my fault- I had not considered when there were no options for refined notes- it would set no constraints and then blow up rather than failing which it needed to do.

 TO DO: Make the final note the tonic.
+DONE
+TO DO: Fix bug with c flats being an octave low when exported!